LibCMaker/LibCMaker/README.md

 ## Notes and requirements

-1. LibCMaker requires CMake 3.8+ for macOS ("Xcode" and "Unix Makefiles" generators), CMake 3.15+ for iOS ("Xcode" generator) and CMake 3.4+ for others.
+1. LibCMaker requires CMake 3.15+ for iOS ("Xcode" generator) and CMake 3.9+ for others.

 2. ICU requires CMake 3.11+ for "Visual Studio" generator, CMake 3.12+ for "Xcode" generator and 3.4+ for others.